magento/knowledge-base/src/support-tools/patches-available-in-qpt-tool/mdva-41046-simple-products-with-custom-options-not-available-for-assigning.md

 1. Now go to the create configurable product page.
 1. Go through the "Create Configuration" wizard and make sure to select the attribute color as "Yellow".
 1. Without saving the configurable product, select  "Choose different product" option from the Select dropdown.
-1. This will opens a product grid, that is filtered by color attribute "Yellow".
+1. This will open a product grid that is filtered by color attribute "Yellow".
 Now select the simple product that was created previously with "Customizable Options".
 1. Save the configurable product.

 <ins>Expected results</ins>: